MelisseCabral/melissecabral/README.md

   <br>
   📚 25 years, Brazilian, almost Undergraduated in Computer Enginner.
   <br>
-  💻  Working has a Fullstack Developer using the mostly the Javascript/Typescript stack in a healthcare company.
+  💻  Working has a software engineer at Instituto Atlântico.
   <br>
   🌱 Currently learning about Reactive Architecture.
   <br>